 The Encounter-Based Imaging Workflow Profile explains how the Study information and Study Instance UID are generated by the Encounter Manager and made available to the Acquisition Modality through [RAD-130].
 Generation of these items by the Acquisition Modality or workstation are restricted in general and are only permitted in specifically outlined exception cases, when the encounter imaging context information is not available to the modality.

-Series Instance UID creation must be compatible with a number of DICOM rules.
+Series Instance UID creation must comply with a number of DICOM rules.

 Multiple performed procedure steps are not permitted to reference the same series.
 So conversely, one series cannot contain the output of different performed procedure steps.
-Therefore, adding images to a series in a procedure step which has been completed is not permitted since a procedure step cannot be modified.